dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 For migration guidance, see [How to migrate from `Newtonsoft.Json` to `System.Text.Json`](/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to).

+::: zone pivot="webassembly"

+### Intermediate Language (IL) trimming

+Trimming unused assemblies from a Blazor WebAssembly app reduces the app's size by removing unused code in the app's binaries.
+For more information, see <xref:blazor/host-and-deploy/configure-trimmer>.

 ### Lazy load assemblies

 Load assemblies at runtime when the assemblies are required by a route.
 For more information, see <xref:blazor/webassembly-lazy-load-assemblies>.

 ### Compression

 When a Blazor WebAssembly app is published, the output is statically compressed during publish to reduce the app's size and remove the overhead for runtime compression.
-Blazor relies on the server to perform content negotation and serve statically-compressed files.
+Blazor relies on the server to perform content negotiation and serve statically-compressed files.

 After an app is deployed, verify that the app serves compressed files.
 Inspect the Network tab in a browser's Developer Tools and verify that the files are served with `Content-Encoding: br` or `Content-Encoding: gz`.
 If the host isn't serving compressed files, follow the instructions in <xref:blazor/host-and-deploy/webassembly#compression>.